 First, we are on a mission to save the stuff at greatest risk of winding up in the landfill, so if someone believes their items have value, we consider those items to be in the hands of a good steward (and not at imminent risk of being thrown away).

 As our boomer population continues to downsize, there’s an overabundance of unneeded stuff entering the used marketplace.
 This means that individual items are hard to sell, and just not worth what they used to be.

 In addition, many owners remember how hard they worked to buy that $2000 sofa, and are emotionally connected to the value of the item without regard for what the marketplace would actually bear (often, nothing… and think of what that does to ego).
 Within this context, it’s unsurprising that most people who are seeking a financial return on their stuff have an inflated perception of what their items are worth when they set out to realize a return — and the chances that we’ll piss someone off with our best offer is just too high.

 If you don’t buy or consign, then how do you get your stuff?

 That’s a great question.
-About half of our secondhand product is brought into the shop by a team of vendors: other resellers who have established their own businesses in the field, and who signed on with Junket within weeks of our November 2013 expansion.
-They are responsible for sourcing, pricing, displaying, and maintaining their product at the shop.
+Some of our secondhand product is brought into the shop by a team of vendors responsible for sourcing, pricing, displaying, and maintaining their product at the shop.
 We are no longer taking on new vendors.

 The other half of our secondhand mix belongs to Junket.
 This product reaches us in a range of ways, but we rely on the efficiencies of scale to offset the exponentially higher labor involved in the work that we do.